PotHix/pothix.github.com/content/post/stats-sep-2017.md

 Some people are asking me about how much time it take to collect all the data and write the blog post, so I decided to add this metric.

-**It took 3 hours and 52 minutes to write this post**
+**It took 3 hours and 16 minutes to write this post**

-1 hour more than last month, I need to improve it for next month.
+I wrote part of it during an airplane travel so its approximate.

 ### Conclusion

-Excluding the fact of not being able to receive my payment because of bureaucracy that has nothing to do with what I do, this month was good.
-I'm integrated to the team and getting used to the code and the team way of work.
+Again... excluding the fact of not being able to receive my payment because of bureaucracy that has nothing to do with what I do, this month was good.
+I had to rush to get everything setup for my travel in the next month but it was cool.

-It's really nice to work on products you love and also see people using it and giving nice feedback.
-I was missing that for a long time. :)

-The next step is try to improve my productivity for the next month.
+I'm already aware that the next month will be really different because I will take 1 week off and will work from different locations.
 Let's see how it goes.